 That’s it!
 Unfold your fabric and shrug it on.
 Notice how all that excess fabric makes for a fabulous drape in the front and the back!

 Here’s one of the designer (me) and the muse (Stephanie) wearing our draped vests.
 Notice how different fabric will lie differently.

-Warning: this step DOES require a sewing machine, BUT it is really easy!
-If you do not have a sewing machine, ask a friend who does, and I'm sure they would be HAPPY to help you out.
-Since this really is so easy and fun, maybe they could even make one too. 🙂
+Warning: This step requires a sewing machine, but it’s really easy!
+If you do not have a sewing machine, ask a friend who does, and I’m sure they would be happy to help you out.
+Since this really is so easy and fun, maybe they could even make one too.

 Your supplies, as I mentioned earlier, include: